FirelightWP/easy-fancybox/readme.txt

 Yes.
 All links with class **nofancybox** that would normally get auto-enabled, will be excluded from opening in a FancyBox overlay.

 `<a href="url/to/fullimg.jpg" class="nofancybox"><img src="url/to/thumbnail.jpg" /></a>`
-&nbsp;

 = Will a NextGen gallery be displayed in a FancyBox overlay ? =

 It *can* be.
-Switch off any gallery overlay scripts in NextGen and either use the FancyBox Auto-detect feature (turned ON by default for jpg, gif and png files) or set the NextGen option "JavaScript Thumbnail effect" to "Custom" and fill the code line field with
+Switch OFF the FancyBox Auto-gallery feature, then set the NextGen option "JavaScript Thumbnail effect" to "Custom" and fill the code line field with
 `
 class="fancybox" rel="%GALLERY_NAME%"
 `
-&nbsp;

 = Can I use ONE thumbnail to open a complete gallery ? =

-It can be done manually (using the internal WordPress gallery feature, or not) _or_ in combination with NextGen Gallery.&nbsp;
+It can be done manually (using the internal WordPress gallery feature, or not) _or_ in combination with NextGen Gallery.

 **Manual**

-**A.** Open your post for editing in HTML mode and insert the first image thumbnail in your post content (linking to the images file, not page) to serve as the gallery thumbnail.&nbsp;
+**A.** Open your post for editing in HTML mode and insert the first image thumbnail in your post content (linking to the images file, not page) to serve as the gallery thumbnail.

 **B.** Place the following code to start a hidden div containing all the other images that should only be visible in FancyBox:
 `